AverardoDiMugello/doge-guard/README.md

 Doge Guard is currently close to a v1.0 release.
 The only item left is to update the analysis script from the v0.1 proof-of-concept schema to the current schema.
 Breaking changes to the result data schema will be reflected in major version number increments to Doge Guard.
 Other changes, including performance enhancements, post-processing improvements, an analysis front-end, etc., that do not break the result schema will be reflected in minor version increments.

 v1.0 pre-release results for 40 CFR Parts 50 and 180 are available [here](https://github.com/AverardoDiMugello/doge-guard/releases).
-Since the analysis script for the new schema are still outstanding, you will have to use whatever your favorite CSV/Excel analysis method is yourself to make use of them.
+Since the analysis script for the new schema are still outstanding, you will have to use whatever your favorite CSV/Excel analysis method is yourself to make use of the pre-release results.
 To generate results for yourself, follow the guide below, but I warn you: meaningful jobs take a long time (for now).

 ## User Guide